descawed/galsdk/README.md

     category name within the room to show an option to toggle display of that type of object on or off.
 Clicking on an object will highlight it in the 3D view.
 You can also select objects by clicking on them in the 3D view.
 Clicking on a camera will show the view from that camera, with the camera's target point displayed as an X. Finally, you can click and drag selected objects to move or resize them (although it's a bit janky at the moment).
+Beyond the room viewer, you can also click the "Edit maps" button at the bottom of the window to view and edit how rooms are assigned to maps.
+This also allows you to import custom room modules you've created.
   - **Actors** - This shows the actors (characters) present in the room.
 Rooms may have multiple actor layouts for different scenarios, although most only have one.
 The game has a hard-coded limit of four actors per room, the first of which is always the player.
 Therefore, each layout has a fixed list of four actor slots, although slots may be